aregtech/areg-sdk/README.md

 ```
 It is as well possible to instantiate 2 instances of the same service implementation, but they must have unique _role names_ within one system.
 This means, the _Public_ services must have unique names within a single network and the _Local_ services must have unique names within a process.

-#### Driverless
+#### Driverless devices

 Normally, the devices are supplied with the drivers to install in the system and the software components are supplied with the header files to integrate in the other application.
-The drivers often run in Kernel mode, the crash of a kernel-mode drive cause the crash of the entire system, driver development requires special technique and it is hard to debug.
-Our proposal is to deliver driverless service enabled solutions, where the services are described in XML document.
+The drivers often run in Kernel mode, where the crash of the driver causes the crash of the entire system, driver development requires special technique, which is different for each operating system and it is hard to debug.
+Our proposal is to deliver driverless service enabled devices, where services are described in XML document.
 <br><a href="/docs/img/areg-driverless.png"><img src="/docs/img/areg-driverless.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a><br>
-In contrast to drivers, the service development does not differ from any other user mode application development and it requires less resources.
-The developers can use code-generator to generate files and extend clients to implement business logic of used service(s).
+In contrast to drivers, the service development does not differ from any user mode application development, it is faster, contains less risks and requires less resources.
+The code-generator will generate files to use services in any application.

 #### Real-time solutions

-As soon as a remote method is called, the engine of AREG SDK immediately generates and delivers messages to the target component, which invokes appropriate methods of service interface.
-This makes communication latency ultra-low and comparable with real-time.
-The AREG solution can be used in such industries like automotive, flock of drones, medtech, real-time manufacturing, real-time monitoring, etc.
+When a remote method of the service interface is called, the engine of AREG SDK immediately generates and delivers messages to the target component, which invokes appropriate method of addressed service.
+This makes communication real-time with ultra-low networking latency.
+Such solutions are highly required to develop time-sensetive applications for automotive, flock of drones, medtech, real-time manufacturing, real-time monitoring and other projects.

 #### Digital twin

-In many solutions, the digital twins use client-server architecture, where the server is a middleware component that collects all the states of the external devices connected as clients, and the GUI application is just another client that visualizes the collected data.
-In such solutions devices interact through server middleware or the UI client application.
-The event-driven architecture and the real-time communication of AREG SDK is a perfect solution to use in digital twin development where the application monitors and controls external devices, and immediately reacts on state change, and where the devices can communicate directly with each other without any intermediate layer.
-In case of security and emergency, this is the most optimal and the most secured solution.
+Often, the digital twin applications use client-server architecture, where the middleware server collects the data of the external devices and the UI application virtualizes them.
+In such solutions devices interact either through server middleware or the UI client application.
+The event-driven architecture and the real-time communication of AREG SDK is a perfect solution to use in digital twin development where the application virtualizes, monitors and controls external devices, and immediately reacts on state change in real-time mode.
+External devices may communicate to each other without additional layer, which is an important factor for emergency, security and safety cases.

 #### Simulations and automated tests

-Testing rapidly changing software in a risk-free simulated environment to check unexpected phenomena is a good solution when hardware provisioning to all employees is impossible (too expensive, too big, only very few prototypes exist).
-Simulations are portable and accessible to everyone, help to optimize solutions, avoid unnecessary risks and protect lives.
+When hardware provisioning to all employees is impossible (too expensive, too big, only very few prototypes exist), testing and checking unexpected phenomena of rapidly changing software in a simulation can be the most rational solution.
+If with unit tests developers test a small portion of code, the simulation is used by developer and testers to check functionalities and system stability.
+Simulations are portable and accessible to everyone, help to test functionalities and optimize solutions, avoid unnecessary risks and protect lives.
 Projects using simulations are better prepared for remote work.

 The software components in applications normally are split in Data, Controller, Business and the optional Presentation layers.
 Distributed, fault tolerant and service oriented solution of the AREG SDK engine eases testing application in simulated environment, where the Simulation application provides implementation of Data layer services, so that the rest of application can be tested without any change.